-On the way back, I marveled at how energetic Mike seemed.
+On the way back, I marveled at how energetic My Guy seemed.
 He wasn’t a fan of long walks or hills but tackled both voluntarily.
 Suddenly … he groaned and dropped to the ground.
 Immediately he was green, his eyes were rolled back, and foam formed around his lips.
 His heart had stopped.
 No warning … no clutching of his chest … no complaints of pain or discomfort … no tremors.
 His heart just stopped.

 I screamed for help which came in the form of a call to 911 and a high schooler who helped me administer CPR until the paramedics arrived and shocked him back into a pulse.
-Then … off to the hospital where we would be for 29 days.
+Then … to the hospital where we would be for 29 days.

 A damaged heart, a tumor too fibrous to operate on, questions about brain injury … doctors expected anything except what happened next.
 He improved.
 We were told not to expect a normal life.
 I was cautioned that he probably wouldn’t finish his masters program or work a demanding job ever again.
 It took an extra year and a lot of fighting with red tape and bureaucracies, but he did it.
-Mike and our youngest daughter graduated the same weekend from the same university … both teachers.
+My Guy and our youngest daughter graduated the same weekend from the same university … both teachers.

-This year started out so much more hopeful than anything we had experienced in awhile, with Mike in a classroom at an area high school.
+This year started out so much more hopeful than anything we had experienced in awhile, with My Guy in a classroom at an area high school.
 Then, at the end of October, he experienced a scary seizure in our home.
 This put him in the hospital for the 3rd total time since this all started.
 Thankfully, it was only a couple of days and doctors felt that they had the right medication to take care of things.

 December 20th, all grew dark once more.
-Sitting in our living room late in the evening, talking over Christmas plans, Mike began seizuring.
+Sitting in our living room late in the evening, talking over Christmas plans, My Guy began seizuring.
 “We’ve got this,” I told him, holding his hand and waiting for him to come out of it like he had in October.
 Only he didn’t.
 He slumped over and gasped like he had on the awful day in 2015.
 His heart had stopped again.
-Three resuscitation events in our home, two code blues at the hospital .. in some ways this was the scariest yet.
+Three resuscitation events in our home, two code blues at the hospital … in some ways this was the scariest yet.
 I really thought that our oldest daughter was going to watch him die as we stood in the ICU watching doctors frantically pull him back to life during that first code blue.

 “How are you coping with all of this?” our pastor asked during the very first incident in 2015.